Taivvf/Data-Mining-Peoject/README.md

-# Data-Mining-Peoject
+# Parkinson's-Disease Peoject
-This a project for data mining laboratory subject, primarily focusing on data analytics methods to extract useful information, and detect possibilities of having a parkinson's disease according to voice features.
+This project was implemneted for a required data mining laboratory final project, primarily focusing on data analytics methods to extract useful information, and detect possibilities of having a parkinson's disease according to vocal features.